Scripting MAME via Lua¶

 $ mame -console YOUR_ROM /| /| /| /| /| _______ / | / | / | / | / | / / / |/ | / | / |/ | / ____/ / | / | / | / /_ / |/ | / |/ __/ / /| /| /| |/ /| /| /____ / / | / | / | / | / | / / _/ |/ / / |___/ |/ /_______/ / / / _/ mame 0.227 Copyright (C) Nicola Salmoria and the MAME team Lua 5.3 Copyright (C) Lua.org, PUC-Rio [MAME]>

 At this point, your game is probably running in demo mode, let’s pause it:

 Even without textual feedback on the console, you’ll notice the game is now paused.
 In general, commands are quiet and only print back error messages.

 You can check at runtime which version of MAME you are running, with:

 [MAME]> print(emu.app_name() .. " " .. emu.app_version()) mame 0.227

 We now start exploring screen related methods.
 First, let's enumerate available screens:

-All colors are expected in ARGB format (32b unsigned), while screen origin (0,0) normally corresponds to the top-left corner.
+All colors are specified in ARGB format (eight bits per channel), while screen origin (0,0) normally corresponds to the top-left corner.

 Similarly to screens, you can inspect all the devices attached to a machine: